-Purpose: Sponsorship of genetic research meetings not organised directly by the Genetics Society.
+Purpose: Sponsorship of genetic themed meetings not organised directly by the Genetics Society.

 The Genetics Society receives several requests from members each year to sponsor meetings in the field of genetics.
 These meetings are usually one-off meetings with an ad hoc organising committee and may be partly sponsored by another Society.
 The guidelines below indicate a review process for applications and the conditions that must be met for the award of Genetics Society sponsorship.